Andrew-Jenkins/wp_plugin_hearthis/README.md

 Changelog
 ==========

+**1.0.2**

+* small bug fix with height option from shortcode
+* bugfix responseBody check

 **1.0.1**

 * minor bug fix with theme transparent_black option that doens't work, if you use the transparent_black we have to remove the value of the color and to add the share path to the irframe url? maybe it's a lil' bug at hearthis.at.
 I'll check this later.
 Right now this work's for all wordpress users.
-* changed some php and readme documenations
+* changed some php and readme documentations

 **1.0.0**